.

 SPECIAL DIETARY REQUIREMENTS

-This project will consist mostly of vegetarian/vegan meals, although meat and fish will also be available occasionally.
-Gluten-free, and lactose-free diets may also be possible, but please contact Earthwatch in advance to inform us of your dietary preferences.
+This project will consist mainly of vegetarian/vegan meals, although meat and fish will also be available occasionally.
+Gluten-free and lactose-free diets may also be possible to accommodate, but please contact Earthwatch in advance to inform us of your dietary preferences.

 Project Conditions

-Weather conditions can be variable and may include high winds, rainfall, and changes in temperature.
-Please note that there can be extended periods of several days of bad weather that will make for very limited opportunities to be outdoors.
-The research conducted outdoors will be done onboard a small boat around the island, which has no cabin and limited seating.
+Weather conditions can vary, including high winds, rainfall, and temperature changes.
+Please note that there can be extended periods of several days of bad weather that will limit opportunities to be outdoors.
+The research, which will be conducted outdoors, will be done onboard a small boat around the island with no cabin and limited seating.
 Moderate fitness and balance are required, but we strive to make the project as accessible as possible.
 For land-based activities, volunteers will walk up a hill to the observation point and may have to carry project equipment.

 GENERAL CONDITIONS